Lead-Safe Toolkit for Home-Based Child Care: Lead in Paint

 COVID-19: For comprehensive guidance on cleaning, disinfecting, screening, social distancing and other COVID-19 best practices within child care environments, consult the Centers for Disease Control and Prevention (CDC) website.
 NCHH has also curated a page of resources to assist with the challenges created by COVID-19, including some that may be useful to home-based child care providers.
 Please also be sure to consult your state and local reopening guidelines.

 When lead-based paint deteriorates, chips and dust settle onto surfaces that children can easily reach, such as windowsills and floors.
 Lead-contaminated dust is hazardous even if the particles are too small to see.
 Children may ingest or inhale this dust.
 There is NO safe level of lead in a child’s blood.
 Even very low levels can cause brain damage, lowered IQ, and behavior problems.

 Below is a lead-in-paint policy you can adopt for your business, along with a worksheet to help you, step by step, as you set this policy into action.
 Scroll through the images below to view and download each lead-in-paint resource from the Lead-Safe Toolkit for Home-Based Child Care.

-You may also register for these webinar sessions:
+You can also register for these upcoming webinar sessions: